Main Content

 • Combine ReqIF source specifications into one requirement set.
 In the Importing Requirements dialog, under Source specifications, select Combine all specifications into one Requirement Set.

-If you select Allow updates from external source, then each specification is imported into a separate Import node.
+If you select Allow updates from external source, then each specification imports into a separate Import node.
 You can update each Import node independently.
 Otherwise, each source specification imports as a parent requirement and all requirements in the specification import as its children.

 • Import each ReqIF source specification into a separate requirement set.
 In the Importing Requirements dialog, under Source specifications, select Import each specification into a separate Requirement Set.
 Under Destination(s), next to Folder, click Browse and select a destination folder location to save the requirement sets in.